ChillarAnand/avilpage.com/2022/02/frappe-framework-mirth.md

 .. title: Using Frappe Framework As An Integration Engine
 .. slug: frappe-framework-mirth
 .. date: 2022-02-28 21:31:40 UTC+05:30
-.. tags: frappe-framework, healthcare
+.. tags: frappe-framework, HealthIT
-.. category:
+.. category: tech, programming
 .. link:
 .. description: How open source frappe framework can be used as an alternative to integration engines like mirth connect.
 .. type: text